Darcus Beese OBE is an EVP at Warner Music UK, and founder of the independent music company, DarCo.

-Beese led Island Records UK since 2013 before making the switch to the US company in 2018.
+Beese previously led Island Records UK since 20008 – first as Co-President, then as President – before making the switch to the US company in 2018.

 “Island Records was founded nearly 60 years ago by Chris Blackwell to serve as the home for boundary-defying and maverick artists with the ability to move popular culture.
 To this day, that mission continues.”